the-turing-way/the-turing-way/chapters/reproducible_environments.md

 ### What is a computational environment?

 Computational environment is (in broad terms) the system setup where a program is being run.
-This includes features of hardware (e.g. numbers of cores in any CPUs) and features of software (e.g. what programming languages are installed, which supporting packages/versions of those packages are included, what other pieces of software are installed and how are they configured).
+This includes features of hardware (e.g. numbers of cores in any CPUs) and features of software (e.g. the operating system, what programming languages are installed, which supporting packages/versions of those packages are included, what other pieces of software are installed and how are they configured).

 - Local computational environments
   - Python `virtualenv` and `venv`, `conda` environments